World War Joy: Background

-Similarly to how their previous album, Sick Boy, was released, The Chainsmokers gradually released World War Joy with new singles monthly, collecting them together as EPs each time.
+Similarly to how their previous album, Sick Boy, was released, the Chainsmokers gradually released World War Joy with new tracks appearing monthly, collecting them together as EPs each time.

-On February 7, 2019, The Chainsmokers released the album's lead single "Who Do You Love", featuring Australian band 5 Seconds of Summer.
+On February 7, 2019, the Chainsmokers released the album's lead single "Who Do You Love", featuring Australian band 5 Seconds of Summer.
 In an interview with Billboard on March 27, 2019, they announced plans to release a new album, World War Joy, in 2019.
 The second single from the album, titled "Kills You Slowly", was released on March 29, 2019.
 The third single from the album, "Do You Mean", featuring Ty Dolla $ign and Bülow, was released on April 26, 2019.
 The fourth single from the album, "Call You Mine", featuring Bebe Rexha, was released on May 31, 2019.
 On July 17, the Chainsmokers revealed the title "Takeaway", the next single, a collaboration with Illenium featuring Lennon Stella, which was released on July 24, 2019, as the fifth single of both World War Joy and Illenium's third album, Ascend.
 On September 25, while performing in Cincinnati, the duo premiered a new unreleased song from the album called "Push My Luck", which was released later on November 8, 2019.
 On December 6, 2019, "Family", "P.S.
 I Hope You're Happy", "See the Way", and "The Reaper" were released as the seventh, eighth, ninth, and tenth singles from the album.